ue22-p20/web-intro/notebooks/03-online-tools.md

 ## codepen

-take a quick look at https://codepen.io/picks/pens/
-for great examples
+take a quick look at https://codepen.io/spark for great examples
-(requires log in)
+(may require log in)

 ![](../media/tooling-codepen-picks.png)